-Divorce is the most common path that couples use when the marriage isn't working.
-However, you may have a few options before divorce, such as separation or annulment.
+Divorce is couples' most common path when a marriage isn't working.
+There are options other than divorce, such as separation or a civil annulment.
 This article provides information about separation and annulment law.

 Is Annulment Law Different than Divorce?

 Civil annulments are like divorces.
 A civil annulment is a court order that terminates a marriage.
 Unlike a divorce, a civil annulment nullifies the marriage as though it never existed in the first place.